AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This application is an example of using subqueries in JPQL `WHERE` clause (you can easily use it in `HAVING` clause as well).

 **Key points:**\
-Keep in mind that subqueries and joins queries may not be semantically equivalent.
-Joins may returns duplicates that can be removed via `DISTINCT`.
+Keep in mind that subqueries and joins queries may or may not be semantically equivalent (joins may returns duplicates that can be removed via `DISTINCT`).

 Even if the Execution Plan is specific to the database, historically speaking joins are faster than subqueries among different databases, but this is not a rule (e.g., the amount of data may significantly influence the results).
 Of course, do not conclude that subqueries are just a replacement for joins that doesn't deserve attention.
 Tuning subqueries can increases their performance as well, but this is an SQL wide topic.
 So, benchmark!
 Benchmark!
 Benchmark!